awslabs/amazon-neptune-tools/neptune-export/docs/export-pg-from-config.md

             -r <rangeSize>, --range <rangeSize>, --range-size <rangeSize>
                 Number of items to fetch per request (optional)

                 This option may occur a maximum of 1 times

+            --region <region>
+                AWS Region in which your Amazon Kinesis Data Stream is located

+                This option may occur a maximum of 1 times